trulsedv/install_appimage/README.md

 A simple script to install AppImage applications on Linux.

+## Prerequisites

+The script needs the AppImage and a PNG icon placed in `~/Downloads` and named like this:

+- `{app_name}.AppImage` — the AppImage file
+- `{app_name}.png` — the application icon

 ## What it does

 - Moves an AppImage and its icon from `~/Downloads` to the appropriate directories
+    - `~/.local/bin`
+    - `~/.local/share/icons/apps`
 - Makes the AppImage executable
 - Creates a `.desktop` entry so the app appears in your application launcher

-## Prerequisites

-Before running the script, place the following files in `~/Downloads`:

-- `{app_name}.AppImage` — the AppImage file
-- `{app_name}.png` — the application icon

 ## Usage

-Make the script executable either by the command below, or by togling the properiy in the file properties.
+Make the script executable either by the command below, or right clicking the script file selecting "Properties" then togling "Executable as Program".

 ```bash
 chmod +x install_appimage.sh
 ```

-Run the program either by the command below or double clicking the script file.
+Run the program either by the command below, or right clicking the script file and pressing "Run as a Program".

 ```bash
 install_appimage.sh